THAT GUY: Overly Macho Guy

 My partner was an Overly Macho Guy.

 You see, Overly Macho Guy will not show any weakness, pain, or give any ground when training.
-He claims he does it to be "realistic".
+He claims he does it to be "realistic", when in actuality, he's forcing a situation that will require you to do the real deal, and actually injure him, before he'll admit the technique works on him.

 I know you grapplers know exactly who I'm talking about.
 Overly Macho Guy will let you dislocate a joint or break something rather than tap out.

 Overly Macho Guy will avoid pairing with women or people much smaller than him whenever possible.
-Being seen at any point allowing such people to be successful in learning the technique on him means that he is weak and worthless.
+Being seen at any point allowing such people to be successful in learning the technique on him makes him feel like he is weak and worthless.

 Overly Macho Guy will resist any technique before you get a chance to even figure it out how it works.
 Then claim that the technique doesn't work, because you couldn't figure out how to apply it correctly the first time against full resistance.
 Anything less is not being "alive" enough.